Approximation Algorithms for Maximin Fair Division: Fair Division of Chores

-The proof of theorem~\ref{thm:main-chores} proceeds in two parts: \begin{enumerate} \item[(i)] First, we observe that the problem of finding a partition that provides approximate maximin fair allocations can be reduced to a restricted setting where the agents value the chores in the same order.
-This follows from the fact that the arguments used in Section~\ref{section:bouveret} do not use the fact that the goods are positively valued.
-It only uses the additivity property of the valuations.
-Hence, the $m$ chores can be ordered (indexed), say $g_1, g_2, \ldots, g_m$, such that the valuation of every agent $i$ respects this ordering: for each $a < b$ we have $ v_{i} (g_a) \leq v_{i} (g_b)$. \item[(ii)] Then, we develop a $4/3$-approximation algorithm for this restricted setting. \end{enumerate}
+The proof of Theorem~\ref{thm:main-chores} proceeds in two parts: \begin{enumerate} \item[(i)] First, we observe that the problem of finding a partition that provides approximate maximin fair allocations can be reduced to a restricted setting wherein the agents value the chores in the same order.
+This follows from the observation that the arguments used in Section~\ref{section:bouveret} hold even in the case of chores--the arguments in Section~\ref{section:bouveret} rely on the additivity of the valuations and do not require the goods to be positively valued.
+Hence, we can solely focus on the case in which the $m$ chores can be ordered (indexed), say $g_1, g_2, \ldots, g_m$, such that the valuation of every agent $i$ respects this ordering: for each $a < b$ we have $ v_{i} (g_a) \leq v_{i} (g_b)$. \item[(ii)] Then, we develop an efficient algorithm that achieves a $4/3$-approximation guarantee for this restricted/ordered setting. \end{enumerate}